websanco/liferay-learn/docs/dxp/7.x/en/using-search/search-administration-and-tuning/result-rankings.md

 ## Requirement and Limitations

 Result Rankings are only supported when using Elasticsearch as your search engine.
-If you are using Solr or need to install Elasticsearch, see [Getting Started with Elasticsearch](../installing-and-upgrading-a-search-engine/elasticsearch/getting-started-with-elasticsearch.md).
+Learn about installing Elasticsearch in [Getting Started with Elasticsearch](../installing-and-upgrading-a-search-engine/elasticsearch/getting-started-with-elasticsearch.md).

 An existing ranking entry cannot be renamed.
 Renaming requires recreating the ranking under a different name.
 See [LPS-96357](https://issues.liferay.com/browse/LPS-96357) for more information.